Tretiner/youtube-playlist-quick-remove/README.md

 3. Load any ```youtube.com/playlists?list=*``` page

 ## Problems
-1. If doesnt work, reload page
+1. If doesnt work, reload the page
+2. Icon appears on not owned playlists